-The clean-up of the spilled oil started immediately, with CALM volunteers travelling out to Seal Rock and Hood Island to remove oil from New Zealand fur seal pups.
-Huge numbers of local people volunteered to clean up the oil-soaked sand from Esperance’s usually pristine beaches, including most of the town’s school children.
+The clean-up of the spilt oil started immediately, with CALM volunteers travelling out to Seal Rock and Hood Island to remove oil from New Zealand fur seal pups.
+Huge numbers of local people volunteered to clean up the oil-soaked sand from Esperance’s usually pristine beaches, including most of the town’s schoolchildren.
 The clean-up extended thirty kilometres east and west of Esperance, with oil reaching as far as Bremer Bay.
-The oil stained the pure white sand of the Cape Le Grand National Park’s beaches black, and 75 thousand kilos of oil-soaked sand was removed from Esperance’s beaches.
+The oil-stained the pure white sand of the Cape Le Grand National Park’s beaches black, and 75 thousand kilos of oil-soaked sand was removed from Esperance’s beaches.
 The bill for the clean-up came to $1 million, which was paid by the owners of the Sanko line.
 The oil pollution affected seals, especially the seal pups, which had to be captured and cleaned individually.
-It also affected sea birds, and kangaroos who stood in the oil while drinking from freshwater creeks in Cape Le Grand national park.
+It also affected sea birds and kangaroos who stood in the oil while drinking from freshwater creeks in Cape Le Grand national park.